Unexplained weight loss in your horse is a cause for concern for any horse owner but is often straightforward to diagnose and address.

 Forage should be the basis of every equine feeding program and forage quality should match the needs of your horse.

-If your horse’s forage is too low in quality, it may not provide sufficient energy and nutrients to meet her dietary needs.
+If your horse’s forage is too low in quality, it may not provide sufficient energy and nutrients to meet their dietary needs.
 [2]

 Forage quality is partly evaluated by looking at the digestible energy content.
 This is a calculation that takes into account the protein and fibre content of the forage.